bhoov/energy-transformer-jax/README.md

 ## Introduction

 Energy Transformer (ET) is a continuous dynamical system with a tractable energy -- this means that the forward pass through the model can be done using autograd!
-This comes with additional benefits like being highly parameter efficient and interpretable (TODO add links). **Pseudocode** on layernorm representations `g` below:
+This comes with additional benefits like being highly parameter efficient and interpretable (see [the paper](https://arxiv.org/abs/2302.07253), Table 15 & Figs 4,5,6). **Pseudocode** on layernorm representations `g` below:

 ``` python
 import equinox as eqx